ari4java/ari4java/README.md

 * 13.11.26 - Netty.io based HTTP and WebSocket implementation, factory, sync and async methods
 * 13.12.29 - Imported the definitions for Asterisk 12.0.0 - ARI 1.0.0 - a bit of code changes in the code generator - Added the Gradle build script.
 * 13.12.30 - Added AriBuilder interfaces
+* 14.01.01 - Added a minimal application under tests/ class ch.loway.oss.ari4java.sandbox.sample to be used as a style laboratory.
+Look for UGLY tags.
+Rel 0.1.2.

 Using
 -----